 Download RYO version

-This application (and the associated builder) allows you to create a package to support XP, vista and windows 7 without limitations (see below).
+This application (and the associated builder) allows you to create a package to support XP, vista, windows 7,8 &10 without limitations (see below).

 Connection names and settings are read from INI settings (Manual is last in list, unless disabled), so no editing of source code is needed… just setup the INI (using included settings manager), run the builder and send to your clients.

 Further customisation could include changing the Logo.ico, changing Logo(x).jpg (for each predefined connection) or manually editing the INI to get more advanced features.

 The Settings Manager allows you to choose your own